SingularityKChen/Weekly_Review_in_NTU/2020-03-29-CodeStudy-Fuzzer.md

 ### Assign ReadVaild Signals

-It need to know the process of each operation, so
+It needs to know the process of each operation, so

 ```scala
     // Progress within each operation